Non-Parametric Online Learning from Human Feedback for Neural Machine Translation: Introduction

 In this paper, we propose KNN-over-KNN (\method), a plug-and-play non-parametric approach for online learning from human feedback. \method equips the NMT model with two KNN modules, \tokenknn and \lambdaknn. \tokenknn is used to model the translation probability as in \knnmt.
 Human-corrected sentences are incrementally added to the datastore of \tokenknn to improve the translation quality of proceeding sentences. \lambdaknn is introduced to model the balance mechanism between the \tokenknn module and the NMT model.
 It interpolates between the two modules with a Bernoulli distribution.
 The distribution is estimated by a $k$-nearest-neighbor classifier over a datastore.
 For building the datastore, we extract features from the retrieval results of \tokenknn as the key, and heuristically induce a binary flag for each result as the value (1 means using this result and vice versa).

 We conduct experiments on translating domain-specific documents with various lengths.
 Oracle references are used to mimic human feedback. \method obtains significant improvements (up to 12.9 BLEU improvement and 9.7 TER reduction) compared to the Pre-Trained NMT model. \method also achieves consistent improvements over existing online learning methods on documents at all lengths.
 We further show that \method can adapt to human feedback with less repeated corrections, which reduces human effort.
+Our code is open-sourced at \url{https://github.com/wangqi1996/KoK}.